 - Mental illness: Psychosis can be caused by a mental illness, such as schizophrenia, bipolar disorder, or severe depression.

 - Genetics: People with a family history of psychotic disorders such as schizophrenia have a slightly increased chance of developing psychosis.
-For example, if you have a first degree relative with schizophrenia, you may have a 10% chance of developing psychosis.
 There is no single gene that causes psychosis, but a number of different genes may increase the likelihood of developing it.

 - Recreational drugs: Psychosis can be triggered by the use of drugs, including cannabis, amphetamines (including speed and ice), LSD (acid), magic mushrooms, ketamine, ecstasy and cocaine.